ror-community/ror-site/content/blog/2023-06-04-europepmc-case-study.md

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

-I feel like I would remember some lions or something.
+I feel like I would have remembered some lions!

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 You're talking about the pre-lion period!

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

-There were a lot of talks at the conference about use of organizational IDs, and the idea of something coming from organizations like Crossref and ORCID, which we knew a lot about, and we still do a lot of work with them, was a really cool thing.
+There were a lot of talks at the conference about the use of organizational IDs, and the idea of something coming from organizations like Crossref and ORCID, who we know a lot about and often collaborate with, was a really cool thing.
 I was kind of interested to see where it went, so I guess that that's where I first heard about what became ROR.
-Maybe that was the first announcement to the public, perhaps.
+Perhaps that was the first announcement to the public.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

 Well, there were working groups from 2016 to 2018, really about three years of discussions and working groups and plans to try to stand it up, and then the official launch in 2019.
 And now here we are!
-Who were the primary advocates of implementing ROR at EuropePMC?
+Who were the primary advocates of implementing ROR at Europe PMC?

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

 There are two main angles to this.
-As I mentioned, EuropePMC is funded by funders of life science research predominantly, and funders typically have a strong desire to track the outputs of their funding.
-You know, they want to see the impact.
-And one small aspect of that is to look at journal publications.
-That's often the way scientists communicate their results, and those results are a result of the funding that they were awarded by a particular fund.
-So funders have a strong desire to sort of see where what utility they are getting for that money, and part of the puzzle of that is, "Well, which institutions does this funding go to?"
-That's a key thing to keep track of, and it gets very, very difficult to track when affiliations in publications look like strings of text, and it's very messy and hard to keep track of.

-So there's a desire from our funders that EuropePMC has some way of disambiguating these things.
-We've done a lot of that for authors -- keeping track of who you've given the money to and what they've done with it.
-It's also useful to look at which institutions you get enough money to and what they've done with it, especially since some of these grants are actually to institutions rather than to people.
-Some of these grants fund entire departments, for example, so it's just another piece of the impact assessment puzzle that funders want to know.
-That's one of the reasons we want to be able to kind of do closer inspection of institutions via IDs.
+As I mentioned, Europe PMC is funded by funders of life science research, and funders typically have a strong desire to track the outputs of their funding.
+They want to see the impact their funding has.
+And one aspect of that is to look at journal publications.
+That's often the way scientists communicate their results, and those results are an outcome of the funding that they were awarded by a particular grant.
+Part of the puzzle of that is, "Well, which institutions does this funding go to?"
+That's a key thing to keep track of, and it gets very, very difficult to track when affiliations in publications are captured just as strings of text; it's very messy.
+So there's a desire from our funders that Europe PMC has some way of disambiguating institution names as a piece of the impact assessment puzzle.
+That's one of the reasons we want to be able to do closer inspection of institutions via IDs.

-The other side is that EMBL, this bigger organization that we're a part of, produces an awful lot of research, and EMBL wants to know where its people are.
-Who are they collaborating with, in particular?
+The other side is that EMBL, the organization that we're a part of, produces a lot of its own research, and EMBL wants to know where EMBL-associated researchers are publishing, and especially, who are they collaborating with?
 That's a really key thing for us.
 It's, "Where are the networks between EMBL researchers and other institutions around the world?"
-And again, the way that gets measured is by looking at papers, finding which ones have been published by departments in our organization and which other institutions did they work with.
-Again, really hard to do when these things are just strings of text.
-So there's also a desire from our organizational side, as well as our funding side, to be able to have better information about which institutions are which, and making networks and cross-connections between the two.
-We do a lot of that type of thing with ORCID, and we want to do the same with ROR and institutions.
-Those are the two key drivers, one side for the funders and that kind of impact assessment, and one from our own organization and knowing who's doing the research who's doing the collaborations.
+And again, one way that gets measured is by looking at journal articles, finding which ones have been published by groups in our organization and the other institutions they worked with.
+Again, really hard to do when these affiliations are just strings of text.
+So there's also a desire from our organizational side, to be able to have better information about which institutions are which, and making networks and cross-connections between the two.
+We do a lot of that with ORCID, and we want to do the same with ROR and institutions.
+Those are the two key drivers, one side for the funders for research impact assessment, and one from our own organization, knowing who's doing the research and where the collaborations are.
 Those have been the main use cases for us.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French